-Distracted Driving Campaign
+Distracted Driving Awareness Month

-Although cell phone use and texting are two of the most common distractions, any activity that takes a driver's mind of the task of driving, hands off of the steering wheel, or eyes off of the road is considered a distraction.
+Although cell phone use and texting are two of the most common distractions, any activity that takes a driver's mind off of the task of driving, hands off of the steering wheel, or eyes off of the road is considered a distraction.
 Many states and local jurisdictions are passing laws that prohibit these behaviors.